-If your bracket looks like the one above, you'll need to completely cut off the ant-rotation lug so the L-bracket sits straight.
+If your bracket looks like the one above, you'll need to completely cut off the anti-rotation lug so the L-bracket sits straight.

 This lug is redundant.
 It supposed to keep the pot from rotating when you reach the end positions.
 However, the pot is soldered to the PCB with 9 leads and secured to the front panel with a nut and lock washer.
 It's not going anywhere.

-If you have the current version of the L-bracket, you'll have a 1/8" t-pad hole and a hole for the anti-roation lug.
-However, the lug sticks out just slightly past the surface of the L-brack and will prevent the face plate from mounting flush against the front panel.
+If you have the current version of the L-bracket, you'll have a 1/8" t-pad hole and a hole for the anti-rotation lug.
+However, the lug sticks out just slightly past the surface of the L-brack and will prevent the faceplate from mounting flush against the front panel.
 You need to trim off about 1/3 of the lug so it sits just below the bracket like shown below.
 Don't worry if you trim off too much or trim it all off.
-Again, it's pretty reduntant.
+Again, it's pretty redundant.
 It's like wearing a belt with suspenders.

 If you ordered your kit before mid-June 2016, you will have a blue t-pad that has 4 support rails and comes in a plastic package.
-For installation of that t-pad, please follow the instructions located on this linked page.
+For the installation of that T-pad, please follow the instructions located on this linked page.

 The next component to mount is the Neutrik 1/4” stereo PCB mount jack.
 Although this is a stereo jack, it’s meant to only receive an unbalanced cable.
 The extra contact is needed as part of the relay trigger circuit.

 The Neutrik DI jack has three parts.